 8. Achicopalado: This word refers to a sad mood.
 When you don’t feel happy at all and seem to be depressed, you are Achicopalado and we can tell!
 Shiners and pale.

-10. Líchigo: I love this word, sound very strange and it has different meanings.
+10. Líchigo: I love this word, sounds very strange and it has different meanings.
 In Antioquia and Caldas region it is a little purse for keeping money, a pocket knife or a handkerchief.
 But in Bogotá we say this for a very stingy person, the one that doesn’t leave a penny on the table.
 We scratch our elbow like we were going to find something (money) on it!

 Now, for Christmas time, a moment to share among relatives and friends, please don’t be Líchigo, try to do the biggest Guachafita with your most beloved so you feel happy and don’t get Achicopalado.
 And of course, manage alcohol; stay conscious, otherwise the Guayabo won’t help you to remember a thing about last night and 9 months later… PAILA!
-You wouldn’t like to get little surprise.
+You wouldn’t like to get a little surprise.